 A champion for hardworking Rhode Islanders

-Governor Gina Raimondo is running for re-election to continue building on the impressive success of her first term.
+Governor Gina Raimondo ran for re-election to continue building on the impressive success of her first term.
 Before she was elected in 2014, Rhode Island had not elected a Democratic governor since 1990 and had never before elected a woman governor.
 A native Rhode Islander, Gina grew up in a middle-class family in Smithfield.
 Her late father was a World War II veteran who attended college on the G.I.
 Bill and worked at the local Bulova watch factory for 28 years, until the company shipped jobs overseas, leaving hundreds of people out of work.
 Gina’s parents sacrificed to see that their children got the best education possible.
 As a teenager, Gina rode a RIPTA (Rhode Island Public Transit Authority) bus to LaSalle Academy in Providence, where she was valedictorian of her graduating class.
 A graduate of Harvard University and Yale Law School, where she helped to edit the Yale Journal of Law and Feminism, Gina was a Rhodes Scholar and earned a Ph.D. from Oxford.
 Following a successful career in finance, she was inspired to run for office after reading about local libraries closing on account of budget cuts.
 “I was overhelmed with a sense of service,” Gina recalls.
 “I thought about how much I relied on public libraries and transportation to get to school.”
 Gina is working tirelessly to build an economy that works for all Rhode Islanders and to make the state a center for innovation and technology.
 She lives in Providence with her husband Andy and their children Ceci and Tommy.

 An executive leader fighting for women and families